@digitalWestie - about 4 years ago

 Could this (or something similar) be incorporated into the Community Interest model outlined here http://openpolitics.org.uk/manifesto/infrastructure.html ?

-@Floppy - almost 4 years ago
+@Floppy - about 4 years ago

 Mm, that's interesting.
 I don't see why not. @philipjohn ?

-@philipjohn - almost 4 years ago
+@philipjohn - about 4 years ago

 I like the idea!

 My preference on this is for the state to not be prescriptive about ownership structure.
 Ownership isn't the issue.

 It's the profit motive that we need to remove.
 That's why I like the NIO policy because it removes the profit incentive, restoring billions to the public instead of diverted into shareholder pockets, but it doesn't matter who owns stuff, because it will be run in the public interest.